mjrgh/PinscapePico/Guides/LIS3DH-Setup.md

 which creates enough demand that companies like Adafruit and Sparkfun sell the chip on little "breakout" boards that are easy for hobbyists to work with.
-That's important for an accelerometer chip, because all of the accelerometers currently in production are in extremely tiny surface-mount packages that are extremely difficult to solder by hand;
+That's important for an accelerometer chip, because all of the accelerometers currently in production come in extremely tiny surface-mount packages that are quite challenging to solder by hand.
-the breakout boards solve that problem by providing the chip on a pre-soldered carrier board with 0.1" pin headers that you can easily connect to a microcontroller like a Pico.
+The breakout boards solve that problem by providing the chip on a pre-soldered carrier board with 0.1" pin headers that you can easily connect to a microcontroller like a Pico.